-Tulsi is one of my favorite adaptogens for several reasons, not the least of them that it actually tastes pretty good on it’s own, either fresh or dried.
-It’s also very easy to grow at home from seeds, which makes it perfect for DIY herbalists such as ourselves.
+Tulsi is one of my favorite adaptogens for several reasons, not the least of them that it actually tastes pretty good on its own, either fresh or dried.
+It’s also very easy to grow at home from seeds, which makes it perfect for DIY herbalists.

 I started tulsi seeds in the garden this year, but there was a really bad drought.
 So I rescued a few plants, potted them up, and searched for a spot where they would be happier since they were looking droopy in the garden.
 Honestly, nothing seems to phase it, considering that everything else in the garden pretty much gave up.